volkan-sahin/my-projects/AWS/projects/Project-006-kittens-carousel-static-web-s3-cf/README.md

 ## Steps to Solution

-- Step 1: Download or clone project definition from `clarusway` repo on Github
+- Step 1: Download or clone project definition from `my-project` repo on Github

 - Step 2: Create project folder for local public repo on your pc